openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/AutoPlugin_Debugging.md

 ## Instrumentation and Tracing Technology

-All major performance calls of both Inference Engine and the AUTO plugin are instrumented with Instrumentation and Tracing Technology (ITT) APIs.
-To enable ITT in Inference Engine, please compile OpenVINO with the following option:
+All major performance calls of both OpenVINO™ Runtime and the AUTO plugin are instrumented with Instrumentation and Tracing Technology (ITT) APIs.
+To enable ITT in OpenVINO™ Runtime, compile it with the following option:
 @sphinxdirective
 .. code-block:: sh

    -DENABLE_PROFILING_ITT=ON
 @endsphinxdirective

-For more information, please refer to:
+For more information, you can refer to:
 * [OpenVINO profiling](https://docs.openvino.ai/latest/groupie_dev_profiling.html)
 * [Intel® VTune™ Profiler User Guide](https://www.intel.com/content/www/us/en/develop/documentation/vtune-help/top/api-support/instrumentation-and-tracing-technology-apis.html)

-### Analyze code performance on Linux
+### Analyze Code Performance on Linux

-You can analyze code performance using VTUNE.
-For more information and installation instructions [[download the PDF]](https://software.intel.com/content/www/us/en/develop/download/intel-vtune-install-guide-linux-os.html)
+You can analyze code performance using Intel® VTune™ Profiler.
+For more information and installation instructions refer to the [installation guide (PDF)](https://software.intel.com/content/www/us/en/develop/download/intel-vtune-install-guide-linux-os.html)
-With VTUNE installed you can configure your analysis with the following steps:
+With Intel® VTune™ Profiler installed you can configure your analysis with the following steps:

-1. Open VTune Profiler GUI on the host machine with the following command:
+1. Open Intel® VTune™ Profiler GUI on the host machine with the following command:
 @sphinxdirective

 .. code-block:: sh